Benjamin D. Weber , Ph.D.

 Bio

-Benjamin D. Weber is a scholar of African American History, Critical Carceral Studies, and Black Social and Political Thought.
-He has been recognized for his research and teaching, including being named the National Council for the Social Studies (NCSS) Outstanding Teacher of the Year for the United States, receiving an Omni Gold Award for the Calderwood Series produced by WGBH for PBS Learning Media, and co-directing Louisiana's contribution to the States of Incarceration national public history project.
-He is at work on his first book, a history of race, incarceration, and empire, under contract with The New Press.
+Benjamin D. Weber is an interdisciplinary scholar of African American History, Critical Carceral Studies, and Black Social and Political Thought.
+He has been recognized for his research and teaching, including being named the National Council for the Social Studies (NCSS) Outstanding Teacher of the Year for the United States, receiving an Omni Gold Award for the Calderwood U.S. History Series he hosts on PBS Learning Media, and codirecting Louisiana's contribution to the States of Incarceration national public history project.
+He is the author of American Purgatory: Prison Imperialism and the Rise of Mass Incarceration (The New Press, 2023), a four-hundred-year reckoning with the colonial workings of the carceral state and movements seeking to broaden the meaning and experience of freedom.

 Teaching Interests: African American History; Black Social and Political Thought; Policing and Prisons; Social Movements; Black Radical Tradition; Black Internationalism; Global Black Power; Abolitionism; Racial Capitalism; Colonialism and Decolonization; Black Geographies; Community Archives; Film & Digital Media.